waynodiablo/Oystercard/further_javascript/angularjs.md

 * Notice how when you clear the text box you're still trying to search.
 * Add a label to let the user know what they have just searched for.
 * Do you have a bug where some of the avatars are blown up really huge?
-* If you haven't already created a Github Application, you are probably blowing through the limit of calls to the GitHub API at this point (especially as everyone in the room is doing a similar thing).
-Try generating a [personal access token](https://github.com/settings/applications#personal-access-tokens) for the app on your GitHub profile, and then add it to the API call using the URL parameter `access_token`.
-This should remove the GitHub limiting of your API requests.